UffizziCloud/docs/docs/set-up-previews.md

 To trigger a preview via a new tag, you must:

 1. Configure your build system to tag images created from new pull requests with `uffizzi_request_#` where `#` is the pull request number.
-2. Ensure your container registry is properly [conencted and configured with a webhook](guides/container-registry-integrations.md).
+2. Ensure your container registry is properly [connected and configured with a webhook](guides/container-registry-integrations.md).
 3. Define your services in your `docker-compose.uffizzi.yml` using the `image` element.
 For example:
 ```
 services: